caraya/friday-ai-demo/README.md

 * Added file upload (audio and images) for analysis, processing, and summarization
   * The file remains available in the conversation until you remove it
 * Improved speech using Google's Wave-Net TTS API
+* Added thread management functionality.
+The delete functions are destructive and cannot be undone, so use them with caution
+  * The user can create new threads to better manage conversations
+  * The user can save threads to revisit later
+  * The user can delete an individual thread
+  * The user can delete/clear all threads

 Any further changes will be documented here and marked as complete in the TODOs section below once it's implemented.